We bring the fight to the defense by aggressively litigating claims – and insurance companies know this.

 Let’s say a person delivers gas to a South Florida gas station.
 The gas station owner asks for that person to deliver gas between 2:00 a.m. and 4:00 a.m.
 The gas station has a history of being robbed on multiple prior occasions.
 In fact, they used to use their own trucks to deliver the gas, but the drivers were robbed too frequently.

-The gas station hires another company to make deliveries but doesn’t tell them about the history of armed robbery, doesn’t take measures to provide security and doesn’t allow the gas to be delivered during the day.
+Instead of dealing with the problem, the gas station hires another company to make deliveries but doesn’t tell them about the history of armed robbery, doesn’t take measures to provide security and doesn’t allow the gas to be delivered during the day.

 A fast-food chain has a location in a strip mall.
 The strip mall has a history of criminal activity, and the fast-food restaurant has been robbed multiple times in the preceding two years.